vdurante/asp.net_n-layered_web_applications/part1/design_patterns/what_is_a_design_pattern.md

 * **Mediator.** Defines an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
 * **Memento.** Without violating encapsulation, captures and externalizes an object's internal state so that the object can be restored to this state later.
 * **Observer.** Defines an one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
-* **State.** Allow an object to alter its behavior when its internal state changes.
+* **State.** Allows an object to alter its behavior when its internal state changes.
 The object will appear to change its class.
-* **Strategy.** Define a family of algorithms, encapsulate each one, and make them interchangeable.
+* **Strategy.** Defines a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.
 * **Template Method.** Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
 * **Visitor.** Represent an operation to be performed on the elements of an object structure.
 Visitor lets you define a new operation without changing the classes of the elements on which it operates.